User Experience: What Is It and How to Do It Right

 If your site and your competitor’s site have equally good content, Google may rank their content above yours if they consider your competitor’s user experience to be better than yours.
 That’s how much of a difference it can make.

 UX and SEO really are two sides of the same coin.
 While SEO is focused on sending the right people to your site, UX’s job is to make sure they stay for longer and are more likely to convert.
-If you weren’t convinced before about adding user experience to your SEO efforts, we’d suggest that gaining higher conversion rates should be the final convincer.
+If you weren’t convinced before about adding user experience to your SEO efforts, we’d suggest that gaining higher conversion rates should be the final convinced.

 UX Deliverables